irishask/StatAnalisys_for_FB-Income_and_Absorption_Census/README.md

-# Visualization_Census
+# Visualization_OnClick_events
-Developing of Advanced Visualization tools: contains Map-graph and OnClick events.
+Developing of Visualization tools: contains Map-graph and OnClick events.

 "MAIN_Visualization_Census.py" is the MAIN file of the program.
 Run it.